-1 | ABOUT THE GRADUATE STUDENT HANDBOOK
+1 | ABOUT THE DNP STUDENT HANDBOOK

-The Graduate Student Handbook is designed to help you navigate your graduate degree or certificate from program start to completion.
+The Doctor of Nursing Practice (DNP) and Graduate Certificate Program in Advanced Practice Nursing (GCPAPN) Student Handbook is designed to help you navigate your graduate degree or certificate from program start to completion.
 This handbook is a great place to start whenever you have questions about your degree, the School or Nursing, UW policies and procedures, and other student needs.
 It is a living document and is reviewed and updated annually.